Convex White Paper

 During the convergence process conflicts in proposed block Orderings from different Peers are resolved by a system of convergent stake-weighted voting.
 [A diagram would be really helpful here] At each belief merge step, peers compute the total share of stake voting for each proposed block in the next position after the current Consensus Point.
 Peers have a view of the Orderings proposed by all other Peers.

 Stake-weighted voting is applied iteratively to future proposed blocks, but only counting the votes by peers that have supported the winning ordering up to this point.
-Supporting a minority block causes peers to be temporarily excluded from the considered vote in following blocks.
+Supporting a minority block causes peers to be temporarily excluded from the vote on following blocks.
 Peers that vote for orderings inconsistent with the majority cannot influence the ordering of any subsequent blocks.
+There is therefore an incentive for peers to adopt an ordering consistent with the majority.

-Once the overall winning ordering has been determined, any peer can append any new Blocks it wishes to propose, adopting this ordering as its own proposal.
-This ordering is signed and incorporated into the pPeer's own belief, which is then propagated onwards to other peers.
+Once the overall winning ordering has been determined, any peer can append any new blocks it wishes to propose, adopting this ordering as its own proposal.
+This ordering is signed and incorporated into the peer's own belief, which is then propagated onwards to other peers.

 Peer A: (stake 20) ordering = XXXXY